For a great transportation resource, check out http://graduate.rice.edu/transportation/

 Please note that an IDP is not an International Driver's License - the internet has a lot of false information regarding an invalid document called an "International Driver's License".
 Please do not purchase one of these false documents, as it is not an acceptable legal document to drive in the US.

 Applying for a Texas ID card:

-For the I.D.
-Card, you will need to complete an application form; show your passport, visa stamp, I-94 card, and immigration status documents, proof of residency, and pay $16.
+For the ID Card, you will need to complete an application form, show your passport, visa stamp, I-94 card or printout, and immigration status documents, proof of residency, and pay the application fee.
 You must have been a resident of Texas for at least 30 days to apply for a Texas ID Card or Driver License.

 - Study the TEXAS DRIVERS HANDBOOK, published by the Texas Department of Public Safety (DPS), as you will need to take a written exam.

 - Provide proof of SSN or sign an affidavit affirming you are not currently eligible for an SSN

 - Provide proof of Texas vehicle registration and proof of liability insurance for your car if you own one.

 - Complete required forms available at any Texas Driver License office.